airqo-platform/AirQo-frontend/mobile/README.md

 * Fastlane is triggered to update FirebaseApp app distribution every time a PR is merged
 * To modify the workflow, open the .github/workflows folder, and navigate to deploy-mobile-android-to-firebase-app-distribuion.yml
 * The uploaded artifact can also be downloaded from the summary of the workflow as a zip folder and tested.
-* After making changes locally, increment the version number, and open a pull request, once merged.
+* After making changes locally, specify what feature you wish to be tested in mobile/android/release-notes.txt and open a pull request
+* To create a final build that can be used for production, increment the version number in pubspec.yaml file